 Defying expectations and offering courageous, surprising, pure, extreme, heartfelt, and sometimes even beautiful expressions are some of the things we count on artists to do.
 The fact that Low was able to do them all in one 27-minute set at Rock the Garden I found remarkable.
 Others apparently weren’t so thrilled with the extended version of the band’s 1996 song “Do You Know How to Waltz?”: Angry tweets and blog posts appeared, and before the band had even arrived back home in Duluth, Low’s Alan Sparhawk was on the phone doing an interview about the set.
 (Listen to Low’s Saturday performance and tell me you can’t find dark, redemptive beauty there.)
 I guess the kind of riots that erupted in Paris after Stravinsky’s premiere of TheRite of Spring in 1913 now happen online.

 Rock and roll long ago transitioned from solely entertainment into an art form, one that often serves as a wake-up call to boot.
-When Low walked on stage, the deluge had just past, dark clouds were still hanging low but beginning to break, and wet straggling fans were finding their way back from the underground onto the wet field.
-At that moment, their decision to play an extended version of “Do You Know How to Waltz?” felt inspired–one that fit the unsettled day and our unsettled times.
+When Low walked on stage, the deluge had just passed, dark clouds were still hanging low but beginning to break, and wet, straggling fans were finding their way back from the underground onto the wet field.
+At that moment, their decision to play an extended version of “Do You Know How to Waltz?” felt inspired — one that fit the unsettled day and our unsettled times.
 How does a band better create a transition from Dan Deacon’s equally memorable underground parking lot digital throw-down to what would surely be more song-based, hits-oriented, high energy music coming later in the day?

 The Walker and The Current both strive for diversity and innovation in the RTG lineup.
-The event grew out of a 50-year old Performing Arts program at the Walker dedicated to new sounds, new movement and new forms of theater and interdisciplinary art, where traits like innovation and audacity rank high.
+The event grew out of a 50-year old Performing Arts program at the Walker dedicated to new sounds, new movements, and new forms of theater and interdisciplinary art, where traits like innovation and audacity rank high.
 Equally, on the radio, The Current has helped open up the airwaves, forging a new model for public radio nationally, actively supporting independent artists from Minnesota’s strong rock scene and far beyond.
-While I find some of the angry, closed-minded on-line responses to Low’s set dispiriting, I remain thrilled with the debate that ensued — seeing directly what the power of art, in this instance a strongly made musical statement, can evoke.
-Low’s set is in line with both Rock the Garden’s roots and its ongoing efforts to champion innovators like tUnEyArDs, Yeasayer, Bon Iver (then an unknown with a brand new sound), Howler, Andrew Bird, The Bad Plus, Retribution Gospel Choir (Alan Sparhawk’s last RTG appearance), Calexico, all who performed in recent years.
+While I find some of the angry, closed-minded online responses to Low’s set dispiriting, I remain thrilled with the debate that ensued — seeing directly what the power of art, in this instance a strongly made musical statement, can evoke.
+Low’s set is in line with both Rock the Garden’s roots and its ongoing efforts to champion innovators like tUnEyArDs, Yeasayer, Bon Iver (then an unknown with a brand new sound), Howler, Andrew Bird, The Bad Plus, Retribution Gospel Choir (Alan Sparhawk’s last RTG appearance), and Calexico, all Rock the Garden performers in recent years.